andwilson/josh-meets-computer/src/pages/object-detection-from-resnet34-model/index.md

 ## Observations
 Out of the box, the model performs very well on Object detection.
 To put an accuracy of 81.2% in perspective; a random guess would be correct 10% of the time if there were 10 classes to guess on.
-Needless to say, random guessing is economically useful for probably most tasks, so better than random may still be useless depending on the task.
+Needless to say, random guessing isn't economically useful for most tasks, so better than random may still be useless depending on the task.
 Let's keep optimizing the model.

 ### Setup a Learning Rate Scheduler
 Different sections of a deep learning model have weights of different magnitude that are more sensitive to gradients.
 Generally it's good practice to tweak the weights closer to the input image less than top layer weights.
 What is a reasonable step to make for one layer may be way too big for the other.